Phodi-P/txtRW/Readme.md

 ## Usage
 * `readline(string FileName, int Line)` returns a line of string from a file on a specific line location.
 * `writeline(string FileName, int Line, string Data)` is for writing a line of string to a file on a specific line location.
-* `appendline(string FileName, int Line, string Data)` is for append string to existing line in a file on a specific line location.
+* `appendline(string FileName, int Line, string Data)` is for appending string to existing line in a file on a specific line location.
 * `linecount(string FileName)` returns number of lines of a file.

 ## Notes